Kent Trading Standards Checked Scheme

 • Partnerships

-• Private companies limited by shares (LTD)
+• Private companies limited by shares (Ltd/Limited)

 • Public limited companies (PLC)